VemburajYadav/Unsupervised-Learning-of-Optical-Flow/README.md

 ```
 1. Base Directory of the Project
    - src
-     This directory contains the implementation of the network architectures, unsupervised losses, correlation layer, evaluation and inference scripts
+     This directory contains implementations of the network architectures, unsupervised losses, correlation layer, evaluation and inference scripts
    - DataLOaders
-     Contains DataLoaders specific to each dataset
+     Holds DataLoaders specific to each dataset
    - log
-     Directory for storing the training logs, intermediate checkpoints during during training.
+     Directory for storing the training logs, intermediate checkpoints during training.
 The training runs are separated by name of experiments.
      - name_of_the_experiment_1
        - train (contains event files to visualise training errors in tensorboard)
        - eval (contains event files to visualise validation errors during training)
        - Intermediate_CKPTS (directory to store checkpoints at specific intervals during training)
-       - Final_CKPTs (directory to save the last checkpoint at end of training)
+       - Final_CKPTs (directory to save the last checkpoint at the end of training)
      - name_pf_the_experiment_2
      - name_of_the_experiment_3
 ```